KevinMarquette/PSGraph/readme.md

     # Import Module
     Import-Module PSGraph

+For OSX, you can use brew to install graphviz.

+    brew install graphviz

 # Generating a graph image
 I am still working out the workflow for this, but for now just do this.